 Special Services

-BFM is worshiping online and concurrently in-person at the Meeting house.
+BFM worships in person and concurrently via Zoom at the Meeting house.

 Meeting for Worship with a Concern for Business